2011B4A7584P/Udacity/Data_Engineer/Data_Wrangling_With_MongoDB/L1/L1_Learnings.md

 * JSON came out of need for representing data that outgrew beyond limitations of tabular data
 * JSON - JavaScript Object Notation is a lightweight data-interchange format
 	* It is easy for humans to read and write
+	* JSON is a text format for storing and transporting data
+	* JSON is **self-describing** and easy to understand
 	* It is easy for machines to parse and generate
 	* It is a text format that is completely language independent
 	* It uses conventions that are familiar to programmers of the C-family of languages, including C, C++, C#, Java, JavaScript, Perl, Python, and many others